cj-mills/christianjmills/_posts/2022-6-28-Fastai-to-LibTorch-to-Unity-Tutorial-Windows-2.md

 ---
-title: How to Create a LibTorch Plugin for Unity on Windows Pt.2
+title: How to Create a LibTorch Plugin for Unity on Windows Pt.
+2
 layout: post
 toc: false
 comments: true